Editorial Standards

 - Processing updates and status, the IRS status page shows current processing time ranges and reminds you that your letter may appear in TEOS before the paper copy is delivered.

-If the IRS finds your application incomplete, Pay.gov may block submission, or the IRS may send a non‑acceptance notice and refund your user fee.
+If the IRS finds your application incomplete, Pay.gov may block submission, or the IRS may return your incomplete application to you for completion, without refunding the user fee.
 Substantially complete filings move faster, so completeness is your best speed lever.

 Common pitfalls we see in reviews